This article focuses on why new and existing businesses need an Irish company seal and its proper use.

-The Companies Act 2014 requires every registered company to have a common seal bearing the business’s registered.
+The Companies Act 2014 requires every registered company to have a common seal bearing the business’s registered name.
 An Irish company seal consists of two opposing metal plates which each contain a rubber face engraved with legible letters.

-By pressing the two plates of the seal together on paper results in an embossment of the required company information.
+By pressing the two plates of the seal together on paper, it results in an embossment of the required company information.
 The seals manufactured at McGrath Seals contain all capital letters which ensures a clear embossment as required by Irish company law.

 As per the Companies Act 2014, a corporate seal must contain the exact name of the business but in some cases, the use of an abbreviation may be allowed.
 Some companies may also choose to include a logo, however, this is not required.